 by Cheryl Tan

-Speaking at the Singapore Bicentennial Conference conducted at Raffles City Convention Centre recently, Professor Tommy Koh stirred up a bucket of emotions among the local population by commenting that Singaporeans lack the social etiquette and civic- mindedness expected of a first world nation.
-Is this the product of our meritocratic-driven society?
+Speaking at the Singapore Bicentennial Conference conducted at Raffles City Convention Centre in October 2019, Professor Tommy Koh stirred up a bucket of emotions among the local population by commenting that Singaporeans lack the social etiquette and civic-mindedness expected of a first world nation.

 Prof. Koh’s comment is not to be taken as an insult but to serve as a timely reminder that for Singapore to truly be the epitome of a first world nation, we need to look beyond financial statistics as a measure of our country’s success and instead, challenge the definition of what it means to be a capitalist society and how we as individuals can create a ripple effect of positive change within our micro-communities too.